Varuns77/Astronomy-Quiz-App/README.md

 3) Score 10 points for every correct answer.

 Ending the Game:

-If the timer runs out, Game ends immediately.
+-> When the timer runs out, the game finishes immediately.

-Complete all questions -> Game ends, revealing your final score.
+-> When you finish every question, the game ends and your final score is displayed.